FACTS AT A GLANCE

 COLLECTION: One way, westbound, in Oakland

 FY 2012-13 TOTAL TOLLS COLLECTED: $228,291,245

 The San Francisco-Oakland Bay Bridge is the region's workhorse bridge, carrying

 more than a third of the traffic of all of the state-owned bridges combined.

-It is made up of two bridge segments: a cantilever portion between Oakland
+It is made up of two bridge segments: a skyway structure/single anchored suspension bridge between Oakland

 and Yerba Buena Island, and a suspension span from the island to San Francisco.